jcalhounn/Software-Engineering-Project/README.md

 ![BlockDiagram](https://github.com/jcalhounn/Software-Engineering-Project/blob/main/BlockDiagram.jpg?raw=true)

 Project Function #1:
-  Convert an assortment of input numbers into HEXIDECIMAL and output to specified location by the User.
+  Takes in an assortment of numbers, finds the GCF, and converts the numbers and GCF to hexadecimal.